raphapr/rdo-packstack-installation/README.md

 In order to install OpenStack Multi-node you are going to need three web interfaces:

 * **Management web** (eth0): Web used to management, not accessible by the external web.
 * **Web for traffic between VMs** (eth1): Web used as internal web for traffic between virtual machines on OpenStack
 * **External Web** (eth2): This web is only connected to the network node in order to supply access to the virtual machines.

-# 2. Pré-configuração Packstack
+# 2. Preconfiguration Packstack

-Antes de instalar o OpenStack através do packstack, primeiramente preparamos a rede das máquinas.
+Before instaling OpenStack through packstack, we first prepared the web the network of the machines

-## 2.1 Configurando a rede
+## 2.1 Configurating the network

 ### Controller node

-No nó controller, configuramos uma interface para a rede gerência (eth0) da seguinte maneira:
+On node controler, we configurated an interface for the managment (eth0) as follows:

-Modifique o arquivo  "/etc/sysconfig/network-scripts/ifcfg-eth0" como abaixo:
+Edit the file  "/etc/sysconfig/network-scripts/ifcfg-eth0" this way:

 <pre>
 # Internal Network